 Underage Drinking In Garden Grove

 Youth alcohol abuse is a major concern for many living in the Garden Grove community.
 Underage drinking is very common in the area.
 72% of Garden Grove youth see alcohol as something that is easy to get.
 54% of 12 to 20-year-olds in Garden Grove have drank alcohol at least once in their life, and at least 27% drink regularly.
 16% of Garden Grove adolescents admit to binge drinking.

 Teen Alcohol-Related Problems

-Possibly because of marijuana‘s legal status in California, many teens in Garden Grove experiment with the drug.
-8% of Garden Grove 11th graders use marijuana.
-This is concerning for several However, when teens experiment with the substance, they can have different effects of them when compared to adults.
+Possibly because of Marijuana‘s legal status in California, many teens in Garden Grove experiment with the drug.
+8% of Garden Grove 11th graders use Marijuana.
+What it concerning about teens experimenting with the substance is that it can have vastly different effects of them when compared to adults.

-Teen girls who smoked weed were 5 times more likely to suffer depression at 21 yeas of age.
-Teen marijuana use may teach teens to use substance abuse to cope instead of solving problems in a healthy manner.
-To illustrate, a teen coping with anxiety who doesn’t realize the severity of their condition may turn to marijuana.
-If they become tolerant, and their anxiety worsens over time, they can become curious about stronger substances.
+Teen girls who smoked Marijuana were 5 times more likely to suffer depression at 21 yeas of age.
+Teen Marijuana use may teach teens to use substances to cope instead of solving problems in a healthy manner.
+To illustrate, a teen coping with anxiety who doesn’t realize the severity of their condition may turn to Marijuana.
+If they become tolerant, and their anxiety worsens over time, they can become curious about stronger substances to ebb their anxieties.

 Get Help Now